amollenkopf/dcos-iot-demo/docs/1-azure/template/README.md

 ## Azure Template
 - [dcos.json](dcos.json): Used to create compute resources to support Mesosphere DC/OS installation.
+- [add_publicagents.json](add_publicagents.json): Used to add additional public agents to an existing DCOS resource group.
+- [add_agents.json](add_agents.json): Used to add additional private agents to an existing DCOS resource group.

 ## Importing to Azure
 - Log into Azure Account